elb0/elb0.github.io/_posts/2017-10-18-future-fit.markdown

 ### Welcome from Dean of AUT Business School, Professor Kate Kearins

 AUT is setting up an new business degree.
-I'm an uniron buzzword lover, and Kearins didn't disappoint.
+I'm an unironic buzzword lover, and Kearins didn't disappoint.
 Young people will have "portfolio careers" and be "jungle gyming" instead of climbing the career ladder.
 They want to turn out "T-shaped" graduates, which are grads with a depth of knowledge as well as being able to reach out across disciplines and be "cross-functional".

 ## What is 21C Skills Lab?
 This has been a launch week for 21C Skills Lab.
 Their core question is: Are the skills we're teaching young New Zealanders the skills that the 21st century needs?
 (What skills are these?
 And follow-up, how do we assess these?)